 The noun אח ('ah) means brother, or more broadly: a fellow member of a social economic node (a "house") within a broader economic whole.

 This word's lavish inclusion in names strongly suggests that the deity was reckoned by this word — in modern times we mostly speak of Our Father in Heaven but in antiquity the deity appears to have also been addressed as Our Brother.
 The New Testament appears to entertain that dynamic in the tenet that the Word is God's Son, and all who have the Word are godly brothers.
 Also note the similarity with the verb חוה (hawa), to show, tell, make known.

 The noun אחוה ('ahawa) means brotherhood and אחות ('ahot) means sister.

-The second part of the name Ahishahar comes from the root group שחר (shahar) and means dawn — probably in a cognitive sense:
+The second part of the name Ahishahar comes from the verb שחר (shahar), to be dark or eclipsed: